 What is the minimum investment required for a Second Home Visa?

-A: You need to deposit at least $130,000 on an Indonesian bank account (stated owned) or purchase a property of 1 000 000 USD.
+A: You need to deposit at least $130,000 in an Indonesian bank account (stated ownership) or purchase a property of 1 000 000 USD.

 What are the healthcare options in Indonesia?